 SS.912.A.7.16 Examine changes in immigration policy and attitudes toward immigration since 1950.
-SS.912.A.7.17 Examine key events and key people in Florida history as they relate to United States history.
+SS.912.A.7.17 Analyze the contributions of African Americans, Native Americans and other minority groups in shaping politics, economy, culture and society of the United States.
+SS.912.A.7.18 Examine key events and key people in Florida history as they relate to United States history.